17 Sales Management Skills Every Manager Must Master

 How to analyze the performance of your sales team

 First and foremost, you should take stock of the tools you’re using.
 Can those tools give you the data and skills you need?
-In order to find out, you should develop an understanding of how to assess these numbers and respond appropriately.
+To find out, you should develop an understanding of how to assess these numbers and respond appropriately.

 3. Create and implement a sales strategy.